vkuzel/Quantum-Leap-Gradle-Plugin/README.md

     ```kotlin
     ext {
-        // Parameter mainClassName allows you to set Spring Boot's main class
+        // Parameter mainClass allows you to set Spring Boot's main class
-        // explicitly and to suppress findMainClass task.
+        // explicitly and to suppress *MainClassName tasks.
 Usually should be set
         // in the module where @SpringBootApplication is located.
-        mainClassName = "your.class.Name"
+        mainClass = "your.class.Name"
     }
     ```